-When you’re living out of a van temperature control becomes a big deal.
+When you’re living out of a van, temperature control becomes a big deal.
 You don’t want to be too hot in the summer and you definitely don’t want to be too cold in the winter.
 Plus, when you’re cooking you should be getting some ventilation going so that the steam leaves the van and stops mould or damp.

 Living in a van full time is made so much easier with these vanlife accessories.

 We bought the cheaper model (the one that just sucks the air out) which is good for keeping the van ventilated when cooking.
 Thom then did some DIY and added a switch and a couple of wires that means our fan now goes both ways – something we were VERY thankful for on humid nights in Florida and New Orleans.

 You’re not really supposed to use these inside as it can release harmful gas into your van, but most vanlifers use a Mr Buddy Heater during the winter season.
 It’s a life-changer and one of my top winter van essentials.

 We’d put ours on just as we got into bed to warm the van up a little and then again in the mornings.
 It helped to take the chill out.
 Always turn it off before you fall asleep and make sure you buy that CO alarm to stay safe!

 This also ended up being the best way to unfreeze my frozen ski boots during our skiing trip to Revelstoke!

 At the start of our trip, we were in a super freezing cold Toronto (-20 degrees!).
 We definitely needed a hot water bottle at times.
 If you’re going to be staying anywhere remotely cold then I suggest you buy or take, a hot water bottle with you too.
 Especially if you don’t plan on installing a heater, or buying a Mr Buddy.
 You won’t regret it and it’s not exactly the bulkiest of van gear either!